Employment & Workplace Disputes

 Need a Lawyer?

-If you have any questions regarding any of our services, or just need a question answered about a commercial dispute, then make an enquiry and our Litigation team will be in touch with you as soon as possible.
+If you have any questions regarding any of our services, or just need a question answered about an employment dispute, then make an enquiry and our Litigation team will be in touch with you as soon as possible.

 Unfair dismissal provides that a person is protected from dismissal that is harsh, unjust or unreasonable, but only in certain circumstances.